themcaffee/CopyrightImage/README.md

 # CopyrightImage

-Easily add an unobtrusive copyright text to an image
+Easily add an unobtrusive copyright text to an image.
+Requires imagemagick to be installed.

 ## Usage